 Since I have lived in Southern California for a good portion of my life, I have taken many a drive out to the Cabrillo National Monument.
-At the very end of Point Loma and right at the tip to the entrance of San Diego Bay, it is the perfect place to show your out-of-town guests spectacular views of San Diego.
+It sits at the very end of Point Loma which is right at the tip to the entrance of San Diego Bay.
+It is also the perfect place to show your out-of-town guests spectacular views of San Diego.

-High up on the point, you will see many sights including the bay, the skyline, Coronado Bridge, and the Hotel Del Coronado.
+High up from this point of view, you will see many sights including most of the bay, the skyline, Coronado Bridge, and the Hotel Del Coronado.

-There are two lighthouses and one of them is on the ocean side near the tide pools, where you get a panoramic Pacific Ocean view and the other is on top of the hill.
+There are two lighthouses with one of them lower on the ocean side and the other higher up on the hill.
+From the hillside you get a panoramic view of the Pacific Ocean, and the tide- pools below.
 Even after living here awhile, I still find this one of my favorite drives

 But it used to be free and now it costs $10.00 per carload to get past the main gate.
 Still not a bad deal if you share the cost with a few people.
 It is a “worth it” drive.